Video Games: Virtual Immersion and Localization

 Let’s Dive In

 For example, crime stories (in whatever format) create temporal immersion by suspending the answer to who did it.
-On another note, in some role-playing games (RPG) the how is more important.
+In some role-playing games (RPG) the how becomes more important.
 It’s what makes players explore and stay in the world.
-While what’s at the end is somewhat clear (fulfilling a mission, confronting a boss), how to get there, what’s in the world to do and explore, how the character arrives at the end, is more prominent and engaging.
+While what’s at the end is somewhat clear (fulfilling a mission, confronting a boss, etc.), how to get there, what’s in the world to do and explore, how the character arrives at the end, is more prominent and engaging.

 Immersive Interaction